okx/okexchain-docs/docs/getting-start/install-okchain.md

 echo "export PATH=$PATH:$(go env GOPATH)/bin" >> ~/.bash_profile
 source ~/.bash_profile
 ```
-Under Windows, you may set environment variables through the "Environment Variables"
+Under Windows, you may set environment variables(`HOME` or `GO111MODULE`) through the "Environment Variables"
 button on the "Advanced" tab of the "System" control panel.
 Some versions of Windows
 provide this control panel through the "Advanced System Settings" option inside the
 "System" control panel.